haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

 The newest version of an old Unix file system.<br />
 Similar flavors include FFS (BSD) and UFS (Solaris).<br />
-Other Unix file systems include ZFS, ZFS, or BTRFS, but forensic support is still limited for them.<br />
+Other Unix file systems include ZFS, or BTRFS, but forensic support is still limited for them.<br />

 ### Layers